 The false dichotomy: supervision vs. paper

-For years, we've heard the same refrain from educational institutions: "We have supervisors watching.
-That's enough."
-What happened in Flanders’ medical exam proved what many of us already knew: it's not enough, not even close.
+For years, we’ve heard the same refrain from educational institutions: “We have supervisors watching.
+That’s enough.”
+Recent incidents have proven what many of us already knew: it’s not enough, not even close.

 When AI tools can generate answers in seconds, when students can access LLM’s through their browser, when communication apps run silently in the background, a supervisor watching screens from the back of the room is essentially powerless.